wp-plugins/very-simple-favicon-manager/readme.txt

 For IOS device I recommend using a square icon with extension .png and size 180x180px.

 For Android device I recommend using a square icon with extension .png and size 192x192px.

+For Windows device I recommend using a square icon with extension .png and size 270x270px.

 = Can I use your plugin in combination with the new site icon feature in WordPress dashboard? = No, you should not use both.